-6.14 Scouting
+6.13 Scouting

 - (a) Team Members or persons directly affiliated with any Team may attend only Moots in which that Team is competing.
 The Executive Director may, in the interests of the Competition, (1) waive this Rule, or (2) allow Team Advisors to judge, provided such Team Advisors offer no advice to the Team they advise about the Team(s) they judge.
 Violation of this Rule should be brought to the attention of the Administrator immediately, without disturbing the In-Person Moot, or immediately after the In-Person Moot has finished. - (b) There are two types of scouting, both of which are prohibited.
 "Direct Scouting" occurs when a Team attends a Moot involving one or more Teams against which it will compete in a future Moot.
 "Indirect Scouting" occurs when a Team attends a Moot involving two Teams against which it is not scheduled to compete in the Preliminary Rounds, or when a Team, through any other means, obtains or attempts to obtain information about another Team regardless of whether the Team seeking the information will compete against the Team(s) for which information is sought. - (c) A Team that commits Direct Scouting forfeits all six Oral Round Points in each future Preliminary Round in which it competes against a Team it scouted. - (d) A Team that commits Indirect Scouting shall forfeit one Preliminary Round Match.
 For example, if the Team won four Preliminary Round Matches, its total number of wins shall be reduced to three, without other adjustment to its Total Raw Points or Total Round Points.
 (If a Team that commits Indirect Scouting wins no Preliminary Round Matches, there shall be no such adjustment.)
-This adjustment shall occur prior to the determination of final Preliminary Round rankings described in Rule 10.9. - (e) During the Elimination Rounds of any Round, a Team is forbidden from attending any Elimination Rounds Moots not involving that Team.
-Any Team which commits scouting during the Elimination Rounds will forfeit the Match in which the scouting occurred and, as a consequence, any subsequent Match in that competition in which the Team competes.
-In the event that scouting is discovered only after the subsequent Rounds have been held, the resulting forfeit(s) shall not retroactively affect the seeding of subsequent Rounds.
-All Teams which have participated in a Qualifying or Friendly Round may attend the National, Regional, or Friendly championship Match for the Round in which it has competed, subject to Rule 6.13(b).
+This adjustment shall occur prior to the determination of final Preliminary Round rankings described in Rule 10.9. - (e) During the Elimination Rounds of any Round, any Team that is still competing in the Competition (whether competing in any future Elimination Round of that Round or competing in any future Rounds) is forbidden from attending any Elimination Rounds Moots not involving that Team.
+Any Team which commits scouting during the Elimination Rounds of any Round will forfeit the Match in which the scouting occurred and, as a consequence, any subsequent Match in that Round in which the Team competes.
+In the event that scouting is discovered only after subsequent Matches have been held, the resulting forfeit(s) shall not retroactively affect the seeding of subsequent Elimination Rounds of that Round or the Matches in any future Rounds.
+All Teams which have participated in a Qualifying or Friendly Round may attend the National, Regional, or Friendly championship Moot for the Round in which it has competed, subject to Rule 6.13(b).

-6.15 Interpreters and the Use of Interpreters
+6.14 Interpreters and the Use of Interpreters